Filipp Goloshchyokin: Famine in Kazakhstan

-While a general figure of around 1–2 million deaths is often given, some Kazakh historians give significantly higher estimates of the number of victims of the famine and violence, such as Professor K.M.
-Abzhanov, Director of the Institute of History and Ethnology who stated that: "Hunger killed at least 3 million Kazakhs.
+While a general figure of around 1–2 million deaths is often given, some Kazakh historians, such as Professor K.M.
+Abzhanov, Director of the Institute of History and Ethnology, give significantly higher estimates of the number of victims of the famine and violence: "Hunger killed at least 3 million Kazakhs.
 One-sixth of the indigenous population left their historical homeland forever.
 Of 3.5 million Kazakhs in 1897 accounting for 82% of the region's population, by 1939 there were only 2.3 million, their share in the population of the republic fell to 38%".
 Two Soviet censuses show that the number of the Kazakhs in the Kazakh ASSR dropped from 3,637,612 in 1926 to 2,181,520 in 1937.
 The actions of the Soviet government made Kazakhs a minority in the Kazakh ASSR, and not until the 1990s did Kazakhs become the largest group in Kazakhstan again.

 A historian of the revolution, V.L.
 Burtsev, who knew Goloshchyokin, characterized him as such:

-Statements have been made that, in seven years, he never went outside the capital and was not interested in how the people lived, and did not correspond to reality.
-In April 1931, Goloshchyokin traveled only ten districts.
-The handling of collectivization and "dekulakization" under his leadership in Kazakhstan is remembered by a feeling of hatred and horror by the Kazakh people.
+Statements that, in seven years, he never went outside the capital and was not interested in how the people lived, did not correspond to reality.
+In April 1931, for example, Goloshchyokin toured ten raions of the republic.
+Nonetheless, the handling of collectivization and "dekulakization" under his leadership in Kazakhstan is remembered by a feeling of hatred and horror by the Kazakh people.

 Downfall

-In August 1932, the second most senior communist in Kazahstan, the Chairman of the Council of People's Commissars, Uraz Isayev, wrote to Stalin accusing Goloshchyokin of believing his own myth that every single Kazakh had decided to join the collective farms, and of blaming his own mistakes on 'kulaks'.
+In August 1932, the second most senior communist in Kazakhstan, the Chairman of the Council of People's Commissars, Uraz Isayev, wrote to Stalin accusing Goloshchyokin of believing his own myth that every single Kazakh had decided to join the collective farms, and of blaming his own mistakes on 'kulaks'.
 In October, a prominent Kazakh writer, Gabit Musirepov reporting finding corpses stacked like firewood by the roadside in the Turgai district of Kazakhstan.
 The West Siberian party boss, Robert Eikhe, also complained about starving Kazakhs pouring into Siberia, while Stalin and Vyacheslav Molotov queried the number of Kazakh refuges crossing the border into China.